GSS-Cogs/work-env/README.md

-A convenience script for managing a virtual env for work.
+A convenience for managing a virtual env for work.

 ## Usage